jakub-stetz/message-generator/README.md

 3. A suggested practice for the day.
 The program has been set up such that the output is of a certain width, and some basic ASCII styling has been contributed to the suggested practice of the day.

+The purpose of this project was to practice working with Git version control, JavaScript array and string manipulation, and general JavaScript syntax.

+The specific inspiration of making the theme of this project transformational coaching came from my own recent significant experiences with transformational coaching.

 ## Skills Practiced & Lessons Learned

 - Working with basic, foundational aspects of JavaScript like variables, functions, and console output.